 Please make sure to use your newly provided Columbia creditentials to access the housing portal.

-At this time there is not a pre-payment required to apply for 2025-2026 housing!
+At this time, no pre-payment is required to apply for 2025-2026 housing!

-On May 6, 2025 we will be launching our housing application for the upcoming year.
+On May 6, 2025, we will be launching our housing application for the upcoming year.
 Students must be have paid their Enrollment Deposit AND have a Columbia email address to apply.

 By completing a Housing Application, this signals to Housing and Residential Experience that you are seeking to live on campus next year.
 You will access the application using the credentials you created for your Columbia Office 365 account.

-Inside the Housing Application, you will be able to indicate your living preferences, community preferences (Gender Inclusive Housing, Honors Housing, etc.), and provide emergency contact information.
+Inside the Housing Application, you will be able to indicate your living preferences, community preferences (Gender-Inclusive Housing, Honors Housing, etc.), and provide emergency contact information.

 May 1, 2025: Housing Accommodation Request Deadline